IBM/containerization-for-sap-s4hana/README.md

 image build and container deployment:

 <img src="docs/images/BuildingImages.png" alt="workflow"
     title="Workflow" width="1400" height="500" />

 The reference SAP system must be a central system, i.e. all instances including the database of the system must reside on one host.
-We support both SAP NetWeaver and SAP S/4HANA systems.
+We tested our solution with SAP NetWeaver and SAP S/4HANA reference systems.

 During the build phase three different images are created: